Morg42/viessmann/readme.md

 * Added routines for bulk reading in KW protocol
 * Improved error and lock handling
 * Added plugin functions to manually query the device
+* Rewrote WebIf for enhanced functions and Ajax support

 ### 1.1.0